 - Nanka 【何か】 – Shortened form of “Nanika” which means “something”,

-- Ne 【ね】 – A Japanese particle that’s asks for agreement as in the English phrase “….isn’t it?”.
-It’s also used (most often by girls) to get other people’s attention as in “Ne,ne…!”
+- Ne 【ね】 – A Japanese particle that's asking for agreement as in the English phrase “….isn't it?”.
+It is also used (most often by girls) to get other people’s attention as in “Ne,ne…!”

 - Oitoite 【置いといて】 – A shortened form of “Oite Oite” which means “set it there for later” (like food on a table).

 - Omae 【お前】 – An informal term for “you”.
-Though once considered extremely well-mannered, it’s modern day version is definitely regarded as impolite.
-Use only to your close friends (or enemies at your own risk), and even then you have to be careful on the type of person your friend is.
-On the other hand, it is used often in martial arts and like things by higher ranked members/teachers to their kouhai or students.
-It is uncommon, but occassionally used, by girls.
+Though once considered extremely well-mannered, it’s modern-day version is undoubtedly regarded as impolite.
+Use only to your close friends (or enemies at your own risk), and even then you have to be careful about the type of person your friend is.
+On the other hand, it is often used in martial arts and like things by higher ranked members/teachers to their kouhai or students.
+It is uncommon but occasionally used by girls.

 - Omata(se) 【お待たせ】 – A shortened version of “Omatase shimashita” which roughly translates to “thanks for waiting”.

-- Purikura 【プリクラ】 – The term for those colorful pictures people take in the booths and decorate their phones and bags with.
-An an interesting note, males are not allowed inside the purikura area without a female companion, don’t want any Chikan!
+- Purikura 【プリクラ】 – The term for those colourful pictures people take in the booths and decorate their phones and bags with.
+An interesting note, males, are not allowed inside the purikura area without a female companion, don’t want any Chikan!

 - Rakki 【ラッキ】 – The Japanese way of saying “Lucky” and can be used without any other words to express happiness/luckiness.

 - Ryoukai 【了解】 – A colloquial way to say “wakarimashita” or “I understood”.
-Has kind of a military-like tone similar to the phrases “Got it!” or “Roger!”
+It has a military-like tone similar to the phrases “Got it!” or “Roger!”

 - Shikata ga nai 【しかたがない】 – Very similar to Shougainai in the meaning that “it can’t be helped”, I guess we have to do it.
 Used in dismay when the ripoff landlords make you pay “key money”.